-As Co-Artistic Director and Co-Founder of London’s Octandre Ensemble, he has been at the helm of nine critically-lauded seasons.
-A highlight of 2019/20 was the World Premiere of Frank Denyer's singular epic 'The Fish that became the Sun' at the Huddersfield Contemporary Music Festival, as well as its release on Another Timbre records.
+As Co-Artistic Director of London’s Octandre Ensemble, Jon has been at the helm of ten critically-lauded seasons.
+A highlight of 2019/20 was the World Premiere of Frank Denyer's singular epic The Fish that became the Sun at HCMF, as well as its release on Another Timbre records.
 During the pandemic, the work won the RPS Prize for large-scale Composition.
 2022 launches with the group’s second collaboration with composer Jack Sheen following the recording of his performance installation Sub in 2021, and two recording projects planned for later in the year.

-The Ensemble has earned a strong reputation for its performances of new music exploring timbre and ritual, with BBC Radio 3 broadcasts, and numerous premieres under Jon’s directorship, notably including Sinan Savaskan's BASCA Award-winning Many Stares… (Module 30), and the UK Premieres of Christian Mason’s Layers of Love and of Claude Vivier’s Samarkand.
+The Ensemble has earned a strong reputation for its performances of new music exploring timbre and ritual, with BBC Radio 3 broadcasts, CD releases, and numerous premieres under Jon’s directorship, notably including Sinan Savaskan's BASCA Award-winning Many Stares… (Module 30), and the UK Premieres of Christian Mason’s Layers of Love and Claude Vivier’s Samarkand.

 In Scotland, Jon co-directs the award-winning Nevis Ensemble, a chamber orchestra working from the foundational belief in "music for everyone, everywhere”.
 The 40-piece orchestra plays to the very young, the very old, and those who face challenges in their lives, in settings as diverse as the summit of Ben Nevis, the Glasgow Night Shelter, psychiatric and dementia care settings, community gardens, children’s playgrounds and swimming pools.
-Now approaching its 4th year, the orchestra has played over 200 performances to nearly 28,500 people.
+Now approaching its 4th year, the orchestra has played over 200 performances to nearly 30,000 people.